vandakisaeed/Form_submition/public/contact.md

+### Create a contact form

-1. - Import `sendContactForm` from `src/api/index.js`;
+- Import `sendContactForm` from `src/api/index.js`;
-2. - Create an `action` for the form
+- Create an `action` for the form
-3. - Within the `action`, pass the form fields to `sendContactForm`
+- Within the `action`, pass the form fields to `sendContactForm`
-4. - Disable the button and show "Sending" while the action is being executed
+- Disable the button and show "Sending" while the action is being executed